jpegleg/giant-spellbook/README.md

 a previously existing disassembly.txt file in pwd would be overwritten._

 ARM64 disassembly is supported via the 'arm64' subcommand to 'disassemble'.

+eBPF disassembly is supported via 'ebpf' subcommand to 'disassemble'.

 Hunt for IoCs and potentially interesting bytes within a file: